-- 4.2.2.2 There shall be a process to achieve and demonstrate compliance with all organizational and legal requirements for partial plan reviews or deferred submittals. - 4.2.2.4 Delete the sentence: "There shall be a program to regularly monitor performance toward meeting stated goals and take remedial actions as necessary." and add the sentence "A minimum of one annual service goal audit shall be conducted and remedial action shall be taken as necessary."
+- 4.2.2.2 There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for partial plan approvals or deferred submittals. - 4.2.2.4 Delete the sentence: "There shall be a program to regularly monitor performance toward meeting stated goals and take remedial actions as necessary." and add "Establish, and periodically re-evaluate, in consultation with stakeholders, service goals for the performance of plan reviews.
+A minimum of two semi-annual service goals audits shall be conducted per year.
+Audit findings shall be documented in a summary report."